pulp-bio/BioGAP/README.md

 ## Citation

-If BioGAP-Ultra contributes to your research, please cite:
+If BioGAP contributes to your research, please cite:

 ```bibtex
 @ARTICLE{Frey_2026_BioGAP_Ultra,